DarkGhostHunter/Larapass/README.md

 ### Assertion (Login)

-For assertion, simply create a request using `createAssertion` and validate it with `validateAssertion`.
+For assertion, simply create a request using `generateAssertion` and validate it with `validateAssertion`.

 ```php
 <?php